pop-os/wayland-protocols/README.md

 and after the [GOVERNANCE section 2.3](GOVERNANCE.md#2.3-introducing-new-protocols) requirements have been met, it enters the "testing" phase.
-At this point, the protocol is added to `staging/` directory of wayland-protocols and made part of a release.
+At this point, the protocol is added to the `staging/` directory of wayland-protocols and made part of a release.
 What this means is that implementation is encouraged in clients and compositors where the functionality it specifies is wanted.

 Extensions in staging cannot have backward incompatible changes, in that sense they are equal to stable extensions.
-However, they may be completely replaced with a new major version, or a different protocol extension all together, if design flaws are found in the testing phase.
+However, they may be completely replaced with a new major version, or a different protocol extension altogether, if design flaws are found in the testing phase.

 After a staging protocol has been sufficiently tested in the wild and proven adequate, its maintainers and the community at large may declare it